gmc-code/PC-microbit-micropython/docs/extra/builtins_module.rst

 .. function:: abs(number)

     Returns the absolute value of a number.
+This is the values made positive.
     Arguments can be integers or floating-point numbers.

-| The code deletes the file at index 1 in the list.
+| The code scrolls the absolute value of -2.3.

 .. code-block:: python

     from microbit import *
-    # import builtins

     while True:
         display.scroll(abs(-2.3))